Skip to main content

 Registers a function to create impls for the given trait when the trait is used in a derive call.
 Users may use this to register their own functions to enable their traits to be derived by derive.

-Because this function requires a function as an argument which should produce a trait impl for any given struct, users may find it helpful to use a function like std::meta::make_trait_impl to help creating these impls.
+Because this function requires a function as an argument which should produce a trait impl for any given type definition, users may find it helpful to use a function like std::meta::make_trait_impl to help creating these impls.

 Example: